7 Gems to move us through the War Within (via collective practice of hundreds of combat veterans)

 Action: Take these moments in ordinary daily life.
 While sitting at your desk between emails, 5 minutes before you leave the house, after a shower.
 It is amazing what you can do for yourself in the ordinary pauses.

 I would love to hear your own experience with these.

-Which gem for coming home to yourself have you practiced?
-Which is most relevant for you right now and how will you begin?
+Regardless of their familiarity - Which is most relevant for you right now? and how will you (re)begin it?